tgeorge-engg/shell_scripts/README.md

 ## project_creation

-These scripts (currently) initialize the structure of my projects.
+These scripts initialize project structures; they only create files and directories, nothing else.